Hamdard Naunehal

-Hamdard Naunehal (ہمدرد نونہال) is a Pakistani kids bilingual (Urdu and English) monthly magazine. first published by Hakim Said of Hamdard Laboratories, under the editorship of Masood Ahmed Barkati, in 1953.

-This magazine is very popular among children due to its emphasis on proper Urdu through the section "نونہال لغت", titbits, moral & mystery stories, cartoons and informative snippets.
+Hamdard Naunehal (ہمدرد نونہال) is a Pakistani kids bilingual (Urdu and English) monthly magazine first published by Hakim Said of Hamdard Laboratories, under the editorship of Masood Ahmed Barkati, in 1953.
+This magazine is very popular among children due to its emphasis on proper Urdu through the section "نونہال لغت", tidbits, moral & mystery stories, cartoons, and informative snippets.

-Content Team
+Content team

-The current editor for the magazine is Saleem Farrukhi while the patron in chief is Sadia Rashid (daughter of late Hakim Saeed Shaheed – a philanthropist and founder of Hamdard Industries).
-Project head is Mohammad Arsalan, designer is Akram Warsi and drawing artist is Ghazala Imam till December, 2023.
+The current editor for the magazine is Saleem Farrukhi, while the patron-in-chief is Sadia Rashid (daughter of the late Hakim Saeed Shaheed, a philanthropist and founder of Hamdard Industries).
+The project head is Mohammad Arsalan, the designer is Akram Warsi, and the drawing artist was Ghazala Imam until December 2023.

-The current team took over after death of previous editor Masood Ahmed Barkati.
-The magazine keeps his memory alive by publishing articles from his times.
+The current team took over after the death of the previous editor, Masood Ahmed Barkati.
+The magazine keeps his memory alive by publishing articles from his time.

-Bilingual Format
+Bilingual format

-This format of digest has not changed for long except the inclusion of a section entitled ھنڈکلیا which aims at teaching basic level cooking, Until in October 2020 when Naunehal was revamped into a bilingual magazine with 96 Urdu and 64 English pages.
+The format of the digest has not changed for long, except for the inclusion of a section entitled ھنڈکلیا, which aims at teaching basic-level cooking, until October 2020, when Naunehal was revamped into a bilingual magazine with 96 Urdu and 64 English pages.